-- the financial statements give a true and fair view of the state of the company's affairs as at 31 March 2022 and of the profit for the year then ended; - the financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been properly prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Company's affairs as at 31 March 2023 and of its profit for the year then ended; - the financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Stonewater Funding PLC ("the company") for the year ended 31 March 2022, which comprise the statement of comprehensive income, the statement of financial position, the statement of changes in equity, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Stonewater Funding PLC for the year ended 31 March 2023, which comprise statement of comprehensive income, the statement of financial position, the statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).